99designs/gqlgen/_examples/batchresolver/readme.md

 - `gqlerror.Error` with and without a custom path
 - Non-null field error propagation (parent nulled out)
 - Wrong result/error slice lengths (produces per-parent error messages)
+- Nested batch call count verification (`User → Profile → Image`)

+## Benchmarks

+`BenchmarkBatchResolver_SingleLevel` and `BenchmarkBatchResolver_Nested` compare batch vs non-batch execution time.
+Note that these benchmarks use in-memory resolvers with no I/O, so they only measure the framework overhead of batching.
+In a real-world scenario the main benefit of batching is reducing the number of round-trips to external services (databases, APIs, etc.), which these benchmarks do not capture.